What math placement test does Albany Technical College use?

 Do I need to take the ACCUPLACER math placement test at Albany Technical College?

 Most students at Albany Technical College will need to take the ACCUPLACER math placement test.
-However, if you think you might have a high enough score on the SAT or ACT to be exempt from the taking the placement test, check online or contact your testing center.
+However, if you think you might have a high enough score on the SAT or ACT to be exempt from taking the placement test, check online or contact your testing center.

 What type of math is on the Albany Technical College math placement test?